Microsoft/azure-docs.pt-pt/articles/data-factory/v1/data-factory-gateway-release-notes.md

 *  Capacidade de definir a hora da agenda de atualização
 *  Script do PowerShell para ativar/desativar a atualização automática
 *  Suporte para o formato JSON
-*  Melhorias de desempenho
+*  Melhorias no desempenho
 *  Correções de erros

 ## <a name="1858221"></a>1.8.5822.1

 *  Melhorar a experiência de solução de problemas
-*  Melhorias de desempenho
+*  Melhorias no desempenho
 *  Correções de erros

 ### <a name="1757951"></a>1.7.5795.1

-*  Melhorias de desempenho
+*  Melhorias no desempenho
 *  Correções de erros

 ### <a name="1757641"></a>1.7.5764.1

-*  Melhorias de desempenho
+*  Melhorias no desempenho
 *  Correções de erros

 ### <a name="1657351"></a>1.6.5735.1

 *  Suporte à fonte/coletor do HDFS local
-*  Melhorias de desempenho
+*  Melhorias no desempenho
 *  Correções de erros

 ### <a name="1656961"></a>1.6.5696.1

-*  Melhorias de desempenho
+*  Melhorias no desempenho
 *  Correções de erros

 ### <a name="1656761"></a>1.6.5676.1